-Our values are: Equity, Respect, Cooperation, Trust and Achievement.
+Our values are: Pride, Persistence and Responsibility

 Elizabeth North Primary School was established in 1958 due to overcrowding at the Elizabeth South Primary School.
 The first Headmaster was Mr Allen Wood.
 The school started with 200 enrolments and quickly grew to about 700 students within a few years.